stackmuncher/stm_app/README.md

 * **new and cloned repositories**: no action needed, the hook will be installed from `~/.git-templates` folder on creation
 * **existing repositories WITH NO post-commit hooks**: run `git init` inside existing repositories to enable the hook
-* **existing repositories WITH OTHER post-commit hooks**: manually edit `.git/hooks/post-commit` file to add `/usr/bin/stackmuncher` line, probably at the very end to protect your workflow if the app crashes
+* **existing repositories WITH OTHER post-commit hooks**: manually edit `.git/hooks/post-commit` file to add `stackmuncher` line, probably at the very end to protect your workflow if the app crashes

 Running StackMuncher as a post-commit hook is reasonably safe.
 Even if the app crashes it will not affect the commit or delay your workflow by more than a few milliseconds.
 It may take up to a few seconds on the very first run with large repositories.